We are pioneering a Human Resilience Movement!

 What does that mean?

-National Resilience Institute (NRI) has organically grown from a local grassroots community resiliency project to a nonprofit organization working to support communities across the country to grow human resilience.
+National Resilience Institute (NRI) has organically grown from a local grassroots community resiliency project to a nonprofit organization working to help the helpers in communities across the country to grow human resilience.

 We fulfill our mission by conducting research, educating those invested in building human resilience, and convening global conversations with world-class researchers, educators, and practitioners who share our passion for nurturing hope and co-creating effective solutions.